 This MSc programme aims to prepare specialists with advanced knowledge and transferable skills in the field of Biomedical Engineering with a personalised curriculum of studies that can be defined by the student.
-This is aimed at offering the possibility of choosing modules, with high flexibility within a diversified and reach offer, so as to meet specific interests and expectations, as well as career plans.
+This is achieved by offering the possibility of choosing 'electives' from a prescribed diet of modules, to provide flexibility within a diversified reach offer, so as to meet specific interests and expectations, as well as career plans.
 This programme is aimed at students who already have a science background (e.g. biology, mathematics, chemistry, physics), and aims to convert them to engineers with unique expertise in the fundamentals of biomedical engineering.
+Students can take advantage of support offered by the School to receive help on how to optimally shape their personalised curriculum of studies, although every module choice combination may not be possible owing to timetable constraints.

-The programme has strong roots within the well-recognised expertise of the academics that deliver the lectures, who have international standing in cutting-edge research in a diversity of topics of Biomedical Engineering.
+The programme has strong roots within the well-recognised expertise of the academics that deliver the lectures, who have international standing in cutting-edge research in a diversity of topics within the discipline of Biomedical Engineering.
 This fact ensures that the programme is delivered with the highest standards in the field.
-You will also benefit from access to state-of-the-art facilities and instrumentation while undertaking their research projects.
+You will also benefit from access to state-of-the-art facilities and instrumentation while undertaking research projects under their guidance.

-You will be able to select a balanced combination of modules that will allow you to undertake careers in a wide range of professional areas of interest within the biomedical field, including health care services, industry and scientific research.
+You will be able to select a balanced combination of modules that will allow you to undertake careers in a wide range of professional areas of interest within the biomedical field, including health care services, industry based commercial, applied and basic scientific research.

 A 90 credit research project is to be undertaken using our research activities and our state of the art facilities.
 Several high performance computing clusters owned by the university support a full spectrum of computational research.
 Our well equipped laboratories include a wide range of tissue engineering, human performance, mechanical testing and materials synthesis and characterisation labs.
-Nanotechnology research is further supported by the facilities and expertise provided by Nanoforce, a company directly associated with the School.